How do I schedule a fit?

 Can I just come in and try a few demo clubs?

 For putters, yes, just come in the shop and roll some putts.
 However, “Self-fitting” is one of the most difficult things to do and one of the most common mistakes golfers make.
 Our goal is to help you find the right equipment and, for that reason, we recommend that all club testing is done in a fitting session.
-However, if have hit a specific club elsewhere and you are fairly sure it is the one you want, we will have one of our fitters take you out on the range and hit it a few balls for free to make sure it is a good choice for you (this is our one club type of one brand fitting option).
+However, if have hit a specific club elsewhere and you are fairly sure it is the one you want, we will have one of our fitters take you out on the range and hit it a few balls for free to make sure it is a good choice for you.

 What is ball recommendation and how can it help me?